bayasdev/envycontrol/README.md

 **This program was originally developed for Arch Linux** but it should work on any other Linux distribution.

-On Debian and Ubuntu derivates the initramfs is rebuilt automatically after switching modes.
+For a detailed list of tested distros [see here](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#tested-distros).

-### Compatible display managers
+**If you're using Ubuntu please [read this](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#a-note-for-ubuntu-users).**

-The following display managers are currently compatible with envycontrol :
+### Supported display managers

 - GDM
 - SDDM
 - LightDM

-If your display manager isn't currently supported by envycontrol, you might have to [manually configure it](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#what-to-do-if-my-display-manager-is-not-supported).
+If your display manager isn't currently supported by EnvyControl, you might have to [manually configure it](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#what-to-do-if-my-display-manager-is-not-supported).

 ### Supported graphics modes